digideskio/kubernetes/docs/proposals/component-registration.md

 - **Extensibility**
   - Allow optional and third party components to be added to the cluster
 - **Deployment Flexibility**
-  - Allow components to be deployed on different machines and in different availability zones
+  - Allow external components to be deployed on different machines (or even different availability zones)
 - **Operability**
   - Expose a filterable list of component conditions on the apiserver to simplify collection of component conditions
   - Expose a filterable list of components on the apiserver to see which components are installed/deployed